Swarovski’s ELs were the best

 NL Pure is a significant step forward from EL, making it the

 world’s best birding bino’.
-It’s outstanding in almost every way except
+It’s

-resistance to veiling flare.
-If you’re looking for a birding bino and you want
+outstanding in almost every way except resistance to veiling flare.
+If you’re looking for a birding bino and you want the very best

-sweeping the Milky Way under dark skies.
+Way under dark skies.

 Buy Swarovski 8x42 NL Pure from Wex here: